hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Use Boolean variable names that imply _true_ or _false_

-_Guideline._ use names like `done` or `found` that describe a Boolean values
+_Guideline._ Use names like `done` or `found` that describe Boolean values.

-_Refactoring._ use conventional Boolean names, possibly from a code conventions list
+Use conventional Boolean names, possibly from a code conventions list.

+_Refactoring._ Replace Boolean names with names in the correct grammatical form.

-_Example violations._ `status`
+_Example violations._ `status` for e.g. `started`

 _References:_ \[[4](#references)\]

 ### Use positive Boolean names

-_Guideline._ don’t use negation in Boolean names
+_Guideline._ Don’t use negation in Boolean names.
+Don’t use names that require a prefix like `not` that inverts the variable’s truth value.

-_Refactoring._ invert the meaning and remove the prefix
+_Refactoring._ Invert the meaning and remove the prefix.

 _Example violations._ `NotSuccessful`